perylemke/custom_fields/README.md

 ### About the project
 Is an Rails application that create a fields to a registry for a associated user.

 Why?
 This is a challenge for [Resultados Digitais](http://resultadosdigitais.com.br/).
-Because I dreamed to this opportunity and I love this company.
+Because is a cool company, and I think it would be a good idea to be a part of it.

 ### Stack
 * Ruby 2.3.1